-The environment was clean and in a good state of repair.
-Patients told us they felt valued and fully informed about the treatments.
-Patient care records were comprehensive.
-A process for checking staff have appropriate insurance should be in place.
+The environment was bright, welcoming and in a good state of repair.
+Patients told us they would recommend the service to others and were fully informed about their treatments.
+Patient contact information should always be documented in patient care records.

 Every year, we ask the service to submit an annual return.
 This gives us essential information about the service such as composition, activities, incidents and accidents, and staffing details.
-The service was not requested to complete an annual return.
+The service submitted an annual return, as requested.